-2. Payment Procedures/Financial Assistance
+3. Payment Procedure/ Financial Assistance

 The City will pay to the Participant funds available under this Agreement based upon the sufficiency of information submitted by the Participant and consistent with any approved budget and City policy concerning payments.
-Payments must be reasonable, allowable and only in proportion to the amount allocable to the CDBG program.
-Payments will be made for eligible expenses actually incurred and disbursed by the Participant or the General Contractor for approved rehabilitation work specific to the Property, and shall not exceed actual cash requirements.
+Costs must be reasonable, allowable and only in proportion to the amount allocable to the CDBG program.
+Payments will be made for eligible expenses actually incurred and outlaid by the Participant and shall not exceed actual cash requirements.
+Payments must be supported by valid invoices and source documentation, all of which must be clearly identifiable with the payment amount requested.
 Payments will be adjusted by the City in accordance with advance funds provided (if any) and program income balances available in Participant accounts.
 In addition, the City, in its sole discretion reserves the right to liquidate funds available under this Agreement for costs incurred by the City on behalf of the Participant.

-3. Progress Reports
+4. Progress Reports